 1. During the depression of the 1930s, the Grand Coulee Dam on the Columbia River was a major public works project in the USA.
 Today this dam provides 6.8 GW of load following electricity generation.
 The seasonal energy storage system contemplated herein offers comparable public benefits.

 2. The seasonal energy storage system would cause the levels of Lake Ontario and Lake Erie to oscillate on an annual basis.
-It is envisaged that this water level swing would be increased 10 cm per year for Lake Ontario (8 cm / year for Lake Erie) and would be capped at 5 m for Lake Ontario and 3.8 m for Lake Erie after 50 years.
+It is envisaged that the amplitude of this water level swing would be increased 10 cm per year for Lake Ontario (8 cm / year for Lake Erie) and would be capped at 5 m for Lake Ontario and 3.8 m for Lake Erie after 50 years.
 That implementation time should be sufficient to allow owners of docks, marinas and seaway facilities to adapt to the lake level changes.
 During the implementation period the energy storage system would be operated as a blended daily energy and seasonal energy storage system to make best use of the facility subject to the agreed constraints on the change in lake levels.

 3. The governments that would have to consent to the changes in lake levels and the related water recycling from Lake Ontario to Lake Erie are:

 Canada, USA, Ontario, New YorK, Pennsylvania, Ohio and Michigan.
-The municipalities adjacent to Lake Erie, Lake Ontario and the upper Niagara River and the Welland Canal would also be significantly affected.
+The municipalities adjacent to Lake Erie, Lake Ontario and the upper Niagara River would also be significantly affected.

 It is contemplated that this project should proceed by way of three feasibility studies.